 Figure 6.2.2-1: Authorization of AF and verification of AF provided IP address

 Step 0.
 During the PDU session establishment procedure, SMF generates the salt, which is a random value, and then sends the salt to both UE and BSF.
+SMF can send the salt to the BSF along with SM policy Association Establishment or SM policy Association Modification message in clauses 4.16.4 or 4.16.5 of TS 23.502 [8].
+If the SM policy Association Establishment and SM policy Association Modification procedures are not performed, SMF will not send the salt to the UE.

 Step 1.
 UE receives the UE ID request.